 - Being exposed to cadmium.
 Usually by working with batteries, welding materials, or paint.

-- Misusing some pain medications.
+- Misusing some pain meds.

 - Having long-term dialysis.